IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 The Center for Open Science's Open Science Framework (OSF) is an open source software project that facilitates open collaboration in science research across the lifespan of a scientific project.

-OSF can be integrated with a Dataverse installaion in multiple ways.
+OSF can be integrated with a Dataverse installation in multiple ways.

 Researcher can configure OSF itself to deposit to your Dataverse installation by following `instructions from OSF <https://help.osf.io/article/208-connect-dataverse-to-a-project>`_.